-- Even Bad Men Love Their Mamas / Even Evil Has Loved Ones: Dean Warns is an arrogant and ruthless goon with no remorse but he has some heart for his grandmother and stays with her watching films while he's not on duty.
-Sternwood and Lewinsky use this and take her hostage so he can confess.
+- Even Evil Has Loved Ones: Dean Warns is an arrogant and ruthless goon with no remorse, but he has some heart for his grandmother and stays with her watching films while he's not on duty.
+Sternwood and Lewinsky use this and take her hostage so that he can confess.

 - Friendly Enemy: Lewinsky and Sternwood are forced to become allies because of the deaths of Ruan and Sarah, Lewinsky's partner.

 - Gory Discretion Shot: After Lewinsky kills Dean by shooting his head, blood splatter over a container.